DanEdens/DansHammerSpoon/dragon_grid_readme.md

 For more detailed information about multi-screen functionality, see the [DragonGrid Multi-Screen documentation](docs/DragonGrid-MultiScreen.md).

+Recent fixes for multi-screen support can be found in the [Multi-Screen Fix documentation](docs/DragonGrid-MultiScreen-Fix.md).

 ## Installation

 1. Copy the DragonGrid.lua file to your Hammerspoon Spoons directory (~/.hammerspoon/Spoons/)